nikospara/require-lazy/README.md

 This project is an idea in the early stages of development.
 While many things work, it is expected that many more will not.
 Even worse, some things may not work *as* expected.
 Moreover the code is not thoroughly tested yet.

-Metadata and module discovery will be added in the near future.

 Ideas, critisism, comments, code contributions are all welcome!